BazookaJeff/Masari-Marketing/Brochures/readme.md

 #### HOW DO I GET MASARI?

-Join our communities on Reddit or Twitter!There is daily discussion on our Discord chat as well as our Telegram channel.
-You can also get started mining Masari using your own computer at home.!
+Join our communities on Reddit or Twitter!
+There is daily discussion on our Discord chat as well as our Telegram channel.
+You can also get started mining Masari using your own computer at home!

 Purchase Masari at SouthXChange.com, TradeOgre.com, Stocks.Exchange, and Crex24.com.